 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

 Button 1: Natural gas is transported to treatment plants.
-[X] Button 2: Natural gas is burned on the drilling rig.
-Button 3: Natural gas is cleaned on the drilling rig.
+[X] Button 2: Natural gas is burnedto create electricity .
+Button 3: Natural gas is cleaned and dried.Slide 2

-Slide 2

 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released as natural gas is transported to treatment plants.
+Narrator text: Carbon is released as natural gas is transported via pipes/ships/tankers to treatment plants.
 (Interesting fact)

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!